Affiliate Disclosure: All links pay commissionReading Time: 39 minutes

 - Other than your height and weight, STRYD requires no calibration

 - Garmin footpods effectively require calibration at each pace you intend to run at.
 You don’t have to do that but you will lose accuracy if you do not.
-On the other hand, the Garmin footpod will still improve and stablise pace when compared to pace from a Garmin GPS device.
+On the other hand, the Garmin footpod will still improve and stabilise pace when compared to pace from a Garmin GPS device.

 - Both are a broadly similar size, weight and mounting method.
+The Garmin mount is more secure and durable.

 - Garmin’s pod is only ANT+, STRYD is BLE and ANT+.
 STRYD can thus provide pace/distance/cadence to Zwift Run, whereas Garmin would need an additional ANT+ BLE dongle to do that.